 Opening Hours

-Business hours are a top local ranking factor and appear prominently in local pack results.
+hasOpeningHours is a top local ranking factor.
+Business hours appear prominently in local pack results and Google Knowledge Panels.

 −5